 WIIFM?
 What’s in it for me?

 Rather than having a read more button below your features, spend more time to improve your copy.
-Make it text self-explanatory.
+Make the text self-explanatory.
 This is not the place to show how it works, it should show how it benefits the user in the simplest way.
 If you are a SaaS company and the user wants to know more, offer a free trial instead of a “read more” button.
 “Contact me” if you are a service provider.
 And so on..

 Note: If a visitor is